texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ## Section 3.2 - Models

 Items in this category involve projects in which students created and designed structures, models, used commercial kits, or highlighted the design process.

+The base of a model cannot exceed 24”x36”.
+A copy of the floor plan MUST be included with the model.

 ### Finish Models